-- Access to sensitive commands is restricted. (e.g. system, eval)
+- High-risk commands are restricted. (e.g.

 - See all changes.

 Out of the box, PHP is more than fast enough for most apps.
-But you can benefit even more by the huge speed gains in PHP 7, or an opcode cache like APC.
+But you can benefit even more by the speed gains in PHP 7, or an opcode cache like APC.

 THT provides a built-in Perf module to identify any performance bottlenecks in your app (usually database calls).

 You might like THT if you appreciate the convenience & simplicity of PHP, but don’t want to deal with the idiosyncrasies and pitfalls that come with it.

 At this early stage, THT is probably best for single-server web apps.
 This includes anything you would run on a shared web host. (e.g. content-driven sites, blogs, forums, home pages, etc.)

 It aims to be useful for programmers of all levels: From novices with a little programming experience, to experienced programmers looking for a quick web development tool.

 THT is still in Beta, but if you’d like to try it out, it’s already capable of making basic web apps.